ribasco/ucgdisplay/native/README.md

 Refer to the links under References for more information about these packages

 - Debian x86_64 (64bit)  Linux OS.
 This is the host OS where the compilation will take place.
+(Ubuntu 18.04 recommended)
 - GCC v7.4 above
 - CMake 3.10+
-- CLang (LLVM Based)
+- CLang v9 (LLVM Based)
 - GCC/G++ Multilib
 - Autoconf/Automake
 - Latest Apache Maven version